maxfieldk/TE-Seq/README.md

   TO
   singularity-args: '--bind /users/YOURUSERNAME/data,/oscar/data/jsedivy/YOURUSERNAME'
   ```
+  This workflow/profile/config file specifies also the default compute resources used by rules, as well as a number of rule-specific resources.
+If supplying nanopore DNA reads, pay particular attention to the resources specified for the dorado rule, which should if possible be run on a batch partition / system with an Nvidia GPU.
+Running this step solely on a CPU will take a long time...
 ## Workflow Logic:
 ### AREF
   In the spirit of use case flexibility, the AREF module has a number of workflow modifying parameters.
 These live in the aref section of the config.yaml file.